Friday, January 30, 2009

 Tom (of the dog's water bowl fame-I think that was his name)

-and start out with something easy, and just sit back and let the rest of the crew entertain you with the gross/dangerous stuff.
+The best case scenario is that you initiate the game yourself, and start out with something easy, and just sit back and let the rest of the crew entertain you with the gross/dangerous stuff.
 Oh, and one more tip: it's not against the rules to take your clothes off, but inevitably someone does it and it never quite gets the extreme reception they were hoping for.
 I can't explain why.
 It's just doesn't work.
 Above all, be careful!

 Witness John circa 2007, victim of a game of Top That gone too far.
 He's smiling but he doesn't mean it.